AnneGilles/yafowil/README.rst

 The sources are in a GIT DVCS with its main branches at `github <http://github.com/bluedynamics/yafowil>`_.

-We'd be happy to see many forks and pull-requests to make YAFOWIL even better.
+We'd be happy to see any forks and pull-requests to make YAFOWIL even better.

 Contributors
 ============